TormodLandet/Ocellaris/README.rst

 - Ocellaris is in a state of constant development
 - Ocellaris supports Python 3 only
-- FEniCS DOLFIN with pybind11 Python3 wrappers is required (master version, still unreleased as of November 2017)
+- Tested with FEniCS 2018.1.
+Earlier versions will NOT work, later version may possibly work.
-- This is a research project, do not expect results to be correct without proper validation!
+- This is an ongoing research project, do not expect results to be correct without proper validation!

 Documentation